- Find A Trip

 What happens in Vegas … will be shared with very jealous family and friends back home!
 Relax in the lazy river or cool down in the wave pool at our incredible resort.
 Brave the 144′ drop and heartline twist and dive on the Roller Coaster at New York-New York.
 Take in the sites – an erupting volcano at the Mirage, dancing fountains and the world’s largest chocolate fountain at the Bellagio, gondolas at the Venetian, talking statues in the Forum Shops at Caesar’s Palace and more.
 After an Italian Feast at Buca di Beppo, explore M&M World and dare to ride one of the world’s-highest thrill rides 1,000 feet off the ground as you choose from the Big Shot, Insanity or X-Scream at the Stratosphere.

 Embrace the sculptured canyons, soaring cliffs and dramatic landscapes in Zion National Park.
 Visit Kanab, Utah’s Little Hollywood and star in a real western show before the incredible Chuckwagon Cookout.
 The following day, walk through the spectacularly colored hoodoos at Bryce Canyon.
+Roll down the coral-hued sand dunes located beside red sandstone cliffs at the Coral Pink Sand Dunes State Park.
 Continue onto the Grand Canyon, one of the Natural Wonders of the World.

 *As per the National Park Service, we disclose that Alcatraz tour has a retail value of $27 included in our trip tuition.